Carrot weed is aslo known as annual buttonweed or batchlor's button

 Feed the turf and use the right turf fertilizer.
 This results in a thick turf cover that makes it difficult for Carrot Weed to compete.
 Also make sure that you mow at the right height, as this helps favour turf grass over this weed.

-There are several weed killers that control Carrot Weed or Cotula.
+There are several selective weed killers for Carrot Weed or Cotula, and the following all work well against this weed.

 In conclusion